What are oesophageal atresia and tracheo-oesophageal fistula?

 Sometimes the two ends of the food pipe do not reach each other, so a feeding tube will be put in the stomach.
 This is called a gastrostomy.
 It means your baby can feed and grow until another operation to join the two ends of the food pipe together.

-Sometimes a graft of tissue will be used if the gap between the ends is still too large.
+Sometimes another part of the bowel will be used to bridge the gap if the distance between the ends is still too large

 After the operation